LordofBone/Artificial_Life/README.md

 It will default to use the original Unicorn HAT, but if you add in the parameter '-uh' you can then specify between SD, HD or MINI.

+This will also run on a system without a physical HAT installed thanks to the [Unicorn HAT simulator](https://github.com/jayniz/unicorn-hat-sim) - although it does have some bugs at the moment.

 ```

 sudo env PATH="$PATH" python artificial_life.py